-The Royal Jordanian Air Force C-130H is a familiar sight at Air Tattoo static line ups.
-Stationed at King Abdullah Air Base in the capital Amman, the aircraft belonging to No. 3 Squadron is part of the RJAF's Air Lift Wing, and also operates the Airbus C295 twin-turboprop.
+One of the most familiar sights in the Air Tattoo static line is a C-130H Hercules from No 3 Squadron of the Royal Jordanian Air Force.
+Stationed at King Abdullah Air Base in the capital Amman, the unit is part of the RJAF's Air Lift Wing, and also operates the Airbus C295 twin-turboprop.
 The Jordanian Hercules fleet today numbers seven active aircraft, comprising four C-130H models and a trio of C-130Es donated in 2011-12 by the US Air Force.
 Its first examples were C-130Bs delivered in the 1970s.
-Jordan uses the Hercules for a variety of transport missions, including humanitarian relief efforts.
+Jordan uses the Hercules for a variety of transport missions including humanitarian relief efforts.